 Distribution and Marketing:

-Fast fashion relies on aggressive marketing strategies and rapid distribution networks.
-Garments move swiftly from factories to stores, enticing consumers with low prices and quick turnover of collections, creating a culture of disposability.
+enticing consumers with low prices and quick turnover of collections, creating

 Consumer Purchase:

-Consumers are encouraged to buy frequently due to the affordability of fast fashion items.
-However, the low prices often conceal the true cost of production, leading to increased overconsumption and a throwaway mentality.
+affordability of fast fashion items.
+However, the low prices often conceal the

 Use and Disposal:

-The use phase in fast fashion tends to be short-lived.
-Garments are frequently worn only a few times before being discarded, contributing to vast amounts of textile waste.
-These clothes often end up in landfills, exacerbating environmental issues.
+contributing to vast amounts of textile waste.
+These clothes often end up in

 Slow Fashion Lifecycle: